Skip to main content

 Configuration

-When running juno from the command line, it will automatically attempt to locate a config file named juno.config.ts or juno.config.js or juno.config.json within your project's root directory.
+When the juno command is run from your terminal or used in a CI environment, it will automatically attempt to locate a config file named juno.config.ts or juno.config.js or juno.config.json within your project's root directory.

 A basic config file looks like this: